 Yes, Betty is physically and psychologically abusing Bill.

 What are some indicators that suggest Bill is being abused?

 Pushing Bill to the point of falling is a physically abusive behaviour.
-In addition, intentionally causing Bill harm by pouring boiling water on his hand is physical abuse.
+As well, intentionally causing Bill harm by pouring boiling water on his hand is physical abuse.
 The way that Betty treats and speaks to Bill are also indicators of physchological or emotional abuse.

 The neighbour called the police and they arrived at Bill’s apartment.
 What can the police do when they arrive at Bill’s apartment?

 The police will talk separately to Bill and to Betty.
 This is part of the investigation process.
-The police may ultimately lay charges if they have enough evidence that Bill has been abused.
+The police may lay charges against Betty if they have enough evidence that she is abusing Bill.
 For more information about what the police might do, see Getting the Police Involved.